VenturaNotes/Knowledge/- Topics/genome.md

 ## Source[^3]
 - $n$.
 The full genetic complement of an organism; the haploid complement of a diploid organism such as the human species.
 See also DNA, GENE.
 Compare PHENOME, PROTEOME. \[A blend of gen(e) + (chromos)ome]
 ## Source[^4]
 - The genetic material of an organism, consisting of all its DNA, including both the coding and non-coding regions.
 In the case of RNA viruses, it includes RNA.
 Thus, in the case of DNA genomes, a genome sequence is a list of all the nucleotides in an organism.
-Genome sequencing began in the mid 1970s and culminated in the Human Genome Project’s publication of the sequence for the human genome in 2001–3.
+Genome sequencing began in the mid 1970s and culminated in the Human Genome Project's publication of the sequence for the human genome in 2001-3.
 The study of genomes is called genomics.
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]